Known worldwide for his cries of ‘ordaaaa ordaaa’, John Bercow served as the Speaker of the House of Commons from 2009-2019.

 Is John Bercow married?

 Bercow married Sally Illman in 2002.
 The new Mrs Bercow had herself once been the Social Secretary of the Oxford University Conservative Association, but later joined the Labour Party.
-In that sense, her political journey was similar to the one subsequently undertaken by her husband.
+In that sense, the political journey of John Bercow’s wife was similar to the one later undertaken by her husband.

 Mrs Bercow appeared on ‘Celebrity Big Brother’ in 2011, but was the first to be voted off the show.